Yeonghun1675/L2M3/README.md

 ## Fine-tuning
 L2M3 allows you to fine-tune the LLM model to reduce token usage and cost.
-In the L2M3/finetune directory, there are `jsonl` files that serve as datasets for fine-tuning various models [[link]](finetune).
+In the [L2M3/finetune](finetune) directory, there are `jsonl` files that serve as datasets for fine-tuning various models.
 The available fine-tuned datasets include:
 - text_categorize
 - property_inclusion
 - synthesis_inclusion